huy-tran49/nba-stats-tracker/README.md

 # Description
-NBA stats tracker is a simple app that will let you track all your favorite users and team stats.
-No need to search for the stats for each individual players.
+NBA stats tracker is a simple app that will let you track all your favorite players and team stats.
+No need to search the stats for each individual players.
 Just login and add your favorite players to the tracker to see their stats.

 # User Story
 As a user you will be able to: